 Reston has a very interesting history.
 It was one of the original “New Town” planned communities of the 50s and 60s, designed by a man named Robert E Simon (our town is named after his initials).
-It was inaugurated on Simon’s 50th birthday in 1964, and ol’ Bob lived to see quite the expansion of the area during the rest of his lifetime- I actually met him in 2013, and he lived until the age of 101, just a couple of years ago.
+It was inaugurated on Simon’s 50th birthday in 1964, and ol’ Bob lived to see quite the expansion of the area during the rest of his lifetime- I actually met him in 2013, and he lived until the age of 101.

 Simon envisioned the city of Reston as 7 neighborhood “villages”, each of them complete with a school, shopping plaza, park, tennis court, and pool, and all 7 villages connected with forested walking paths.
 He followed seven “guiding principles”, which included being one of the first racially integrated cities in the US, as well as being the first private community to incorporate natural conservation into the planning.
 Even today, Reston is one of 8 “Most Biophilic” cities in the US, and has been named “Best Place to Live in Virginia” by Money Magazine.
 There are over 55 miles of walking trails, four lakes, and a 72 acre nature center in our town (which is only 15 square miles!).